davistdaniel/EPRpy/docs/source/index.rst

    :width: 400px
    :align: center

-**EPRpy** is a python library to streamline handling, inspection and processing of Electron Paramagnetic resonance data.
+**EPRpy** is a Python library designed to streamline the handling, inspection, and processing of Electron Paramagnetic Resonance (EPR) spectroscopic data acquired on Bruker EPR spectrometers.
-**EPRpy** might be of use to you if you need to read, plot and export EPR data acquired on Bruker EPR spectrometers for routine analysis.
-**EPRpy** focusses on ease of use, generating quick plots for data inspection and features automated processing workflows for specific EPR experiments.
+**EPRpy** focusses on ease of use, enabling quick data visualization, data comparisons, and having transperent as well as highly customisable control over data analysis.

 Installation